 Overview: As a participant in the WUE program, HSU has an opportunity to increase the number of students enrolling from WUE states.
 In an effort to capitalize on this, we plan to continue recruitment activities in WUE states.
 These states where selected due to their proximity and history of sending a large number of students to HSU

-Attend WUE fairs in WA, OR, NV, AZ, NM, ID, AK, CO, and UT.
+Attend WUE fairs in WA, OR, NV, AZ, NM, ID, AK, CO, and UT

 Send a WUE specific postcard to prospects from WUE states that highlights the discounted out of state tuition

-Send a congratulatory letter to admitted WUE students indicating they received the WUE scholarship.
+Send a congratulatory letter to admitted WUE students indicating they received the WUE scholarship

 Intended Outcomes: